radu-cernatescu/crypto-mart-marketplace/Product Backlog.md

 # Home page
 ### Actors: Buyer, Seller, Admin
-* As an Admin, I want to be able to have control on the overall look.
+* As an Admin, I want to be able to have control on the overall look so that I can give my website a good structure, update it over time and resolve issues.
-* As an Admin, I want to be able to design a prominent area to post promotions/deals.
+* As an Admin, I want to be able to design a prominent area to post promotions/deals so that I can attract more buyers and allow sellers to promote their products.
-* As a buyer/seller, I want to be able to explore popular categories.
+* As a buyer/seller, I want to be able to explore popular categories so that I can be more explicit about what I’m looking for.
-* As a buyer/seller, I want to be able to search for products under all categories.
+* As a buyer/seller, I want to be able to search for products under all categories so that I can compare products and choose the best ones.
-* As a buyer I want to be able to see the price listing for all products.
+* As a buyer I want to be able to see the price listing for all products so that I can decide if they fit in my budget and sort them accordingly.
-* As a buyer/seller, I want to be able to save my favorite products.
+* As a buyer/seller, I want to be able to save my favorite products so that I can check them out later.
-* As a buyer/seller, I want to be able to choose my location and preferred currency.
+* As a buyer/seller, I want to be able to choose my location and preferred currency so that I can see products available in my region and its assigned price.

 # Login page
 ### Actors: Client